mhuss93/bme547-final-project/README.md

 ## Guite for using GUI:
 1. Browse - click browse to choose an image of folder of images to be processed
 2. On left side of window, click a radio button of the process you want to have performed on your image.
+3. Alternatively one can just click on Process Image and then choose an already stored image to be processed.
+This only works for images that have been previously uploaded to the database.
-3. Process Image - press this button to process the image(s)
+4. Process Image - press this button to process the image(s)
-4. A second window now pops up.
+5. A second window now pops up.
 It displays the original and processed image.
-5. Display Histograms - pressing this button will display the histrograms for both images.
+6. Display Histograms - pressing this button will display the histrograms for both images.